ssingh992/Bekatamott/README.md

 ## 4. Application Status

 This application is a work in progress.
 Most features are now integrated with the backend and database.
 Some social features (friends, groups) are still using frontend-simulated data from local storage for demonstration purposes and will be migrated in the future.

+## 5. Repository Branching

+All active development has been consolidated into the `main` branch.
+If you previously worked on a `work` branch, those updates are now merged and the branch has been retired.